No One is Chosen TO BE saved

 Calvinists teach that everyone is totally depraved and are spiritually “dead” and therefore cannot believe God on their own, instead the person who is chosen by God must receive a “Gift of Faith” from Him.
 In his book “The Reformed Faith,” Loraine Boettner, a Traditional Calvinist, states regarding the Inability of fallen man:

 Because of the fall, man is unable of himself to savingly believe the gospel.
 The sinner is dead, blind, and deaf to the things of God; his heart is deceitful and desparately corrupt.
 His will is not free, it is in bondage to his evil nature, therefore, he will not – indeed he cannot – choose good over evil in the spiritual realm.
 Consequently, it takes much more than the Spirit’s assistance to bring a sinner to Christit takes regeneration by which the Spirit makes the sinner alive and gives him a new nature.
-Faith is not something man contribute to salvation but is itself a port of God’s gift of salvation –-it is God’s gift to the sinner, not the sinner’s gift to God.
+Faith is not something man contribute to salvation but is itself a port of God’s gift of salvation –-it is God’s gift to the sinner, not the sinner’s gift to God.” [emphasis mine]

 Faith/belief leading to Salvation is never called a gift in Scripture.
 There are four things related to Salvation which are specifically stated in Scripture as being a Gift of God: